The real and imaginative adventures of Dennis Spielman

 The Stranger in the Dark Suit

-The man that has been haunting Tyler’s nightmares for the past several days takes the same bus as him.
+The man who has been haunting Tyler’s nightmares for the past several days takes the same bus as him.

 Tyler snapped back to the present.
 “Sorry.”

-“Be cool,” Tyler told himself.
+“Be cool,” Tyler told himself, his heart a frantic drum against his ribs.
 “He’s not following you.”

-“It’s just a coincidence,” Tyler assured himself, “but to be sure…”
+“It’s just a coincidence,” Tyler whispered, the words tasting like a lie.
+“But to be sure…”

-“I’m only going to warn you once,” the stranger spoke with military firmness.
-“Tell anyone that the hotel you work at is haunted–especially journalists–and I’ll make your nightmares of me a reality.”
+“I’m only going to warn you once,” the stranger spoke, his voice a low, firm rumble that vibrated through Tyler’s skull.
+“Tell anyone that the hotel you work at is haunted—especially journalists—and I will make your nightmares of me a reality.”

 This short story was inspired by current events and the following writing prompt: “You have a recurring dream of being chased by a mysterious man in a dark suit almost every other night.
 This morning when getting on the bus to work, you see him sitting in the back and make eye contact.
 He winks at you.”